-While we all hope that no one is seriously injured or killed on a night of fun, the fact is that thousands of pedestrians are hit by motor vehicles every year, most occurring on Halloween.
+While we all hope that no one is seriously injured or killed on a night of fun, the fact is that thousands of Pedestrian Accidents are hit by motor vehicles every year, most occurring on Halloween.
 In fact, during peak trick-or-treating hours, the odds of a pedestrian being involved in a car accident increase by as much as 43% according to a report done by JAMA Pediatrics in 2018.
 Further, young kids are at an even higher risk of becoming victims of this negligence.

 If you are involved in a pedestrian accident, the following steps should be taken to ensure you receive just compensation for your injuries resulting from someone else’s negligence: